Cirru/text.cirru.org/README.md

 IPA: /ˈsɪɹə/

-The name Cirru came from `cirrus cloud`.
+The name Cirru comes from `cirrus cloud`.
 I read it like `cirrus`(no `s`) before there's a better one.

 Home page: http://cirru.org